Bromio123x/ord-limbms2/README.md

 Defintion : https://github.com/RNGDelak/ord-limbms/blob/main/README.md (in the extends this idea section) Assuming that Lim(A) < Lim(B)
 */
+//for this time, i preseve the recursive definition for functions except h
 // System A for this example : CNF class A {
     static asp(str) {